kubicorn/kubicorn/cloud/README.md

 The tasks covered in this package include

-* *rendering* a universial, cloud-provider agnostic cluster representation into a representation for a specific cloud provider
+* *rendering* a universal, cloud-provider agnostic cluster representation into a representation for a specific cloud provider
 * obtaining the *expected* state of the cluster
 * obtaining the *actual* state of the cluster
 * comparing *expected* and *actual* and *applying* changes